-Major (Core and Lists A and B) 13-14

-Additional LACCD GE Plan Requirements 12-13

-(Not including 7-8 double-countable major units, Students wishing to t ransfer are
+Major (Core and Lists A and B) 13-14 Additional LACCD GE Plan Requirements 12-13 (Not including 7-8 double-countable major units.
+Students wishing to to ansfer are advised to use either the CSU GE or IGETC plan instead.)

-Additional Degree-applicable Requirements
+Additional Degree-applicable Requirements 27-29